simongeilfus/Cinder-Cmft/README.md

 mIem			= cmft::createIem( imgPath, 64 );
 ```

-Conversion functions to interface directly between cmft and cinder:
+And conversion and helpers functions to interface directly between `cmft::Images` and `cinder::Surfaces` and `cinder::gl::TextureCubeMaps` :

 ```c++
 // load an image with cinder and convert it to a cmft::Image